Install Gravity

-Finally, time for the fun part – let's get your new application running!
+Finally, time for the fun part – let's run your new application.

 Create a new folder for your project and clone all the repos you were invited to into the project root, eg.